LionSec/katoolin/README.md

 - By installing armitage , you will install metasploit

 # Warning
-Before updating your system , please remove all Kali-linux repositories to avoid any kind of problem .
+once you installed the tools you needed please remove all Kali-linux repositories as this can seriously fuck up your install if you try to update

 # I have some questions!